 Water Gardens

-Want to incorporate a water feature into your garden?
+Take your landscaping to the next level by incorporating a water feature.
 There are many kinds of water gardens, and each offers its own unique benefits and joys, such as the soothing sound of splashing water, the beauty of a water lily, and the flash of colorful goldfish or koi.

 You can create a pond with materials easily found at most garden centers.
 Readily available rubber liners, pre-formed ponds, or large tubs make it easy to quickly create a water accent.

-There are many simple-to-grow water plants.
+There are many water plants that are simple to grow.
 Just make sure to choose ones that will thrive in the light conditions and size of your garden.

 A water garden will provide you with many enjoyable sights and sounds, and it’ll be a water source for wildlife such as birds, frogs, and turtles.